What To Know Before Installing A Shiplap Ceiling: Design Ideas

 Shiplap is a type of wooden board used for both exterior and interior siding and ceilings.
 Historically, shiplap was used on the exterior of barns, sheds, and ships to keep the elements out of the structure.
 The way shiplap fits together makes it perfect for this purpose, as the construction forms a waterproof seal on the structure.

-The historical use of shiplap was not limited to those types of structures, however.
-It was also used in homes for the same purpose of keeping the structure safe from the elements.
-Before sheetrock and drywall were common, shiplap was used as a baselayer in the wall.
+However, the historical use of shiplap was not limited to those types of structures.
+It was also used in homes to protect the structure from the elements.
+Before sheetrock and drywall were common, shiplap was used as a base layer in the wall.
 Not meant to be exposed, shiplap would then be covered with a layer of cheesecloth or a similar material, then covered with wallpaper.

-This article is going to discuss shiplap cladding, and how to incorporate this design element into the home.
+This article will discuss shiplap cladding and how to incorporate this design element into the home.
 From cost to the steps of installation, this article is going to detail anything a homeowner would need to know about shiplap cladding.

 Shiplap Ceiling Designs